-Ahhh, summer…. long days, sunshine, and for some worry-warts like us, the ever-present fear of skin cancer.
+Ahhh, summer…. sea, sunshine, and for some worry-warts like us, the ever-present fear of skin cancer.

 Thanks to that (totally valid) fear across millions of sunscreen-sporting beach-goers, about 4,000 to 6,000 tons of sunscreen ends up in the ocean yearly.